xsending/EthAvax_Function_frontend/README.md

 ## Getting Started

 ### Executing program
 To run this program, you can clone this repository into your local machine, or you can use Gitpod (https://www.gitpod.io) to run the program online.
-ONce you're done cloning, you can set up the localhost website by following these steps:
+Once you're done cloning, you can set up the localhost website by following these steps:
 1. Inside the project directory, in the terminal type: npm i
 2. Open two additional terminals in your VS code or Gitpod
 3. In the second terminal type: npx hardhat node